Minnie Evans (1892-1987) a self-educated NC artist recognized internationally for her intriguing art.

-Photo by: Nina Howell Starr
+Photo by Nina Howell Starr

 Propelled by her faith, discipline and dreams, Minnie Evans’ story and artistic journey is a triumph of the human spirit.